USC Arcadia Hospital and One Legacy staff honor the late Jun Dizon, a tissue

 in accordance with his wishes, became a tissue donor.
 Tessie carried on

-his legacy while serving as a nurse at Methodist Hospital by providing
+his legacy while serving as a nurse at USC Arcadia Hospital by providing

 education to staff on the organ donation process.
 Her tenure with the